Agoric/dapp-oracle/README.md

 # Oracle Dapp

 This Dapp is a generic way to interact with oracles such as the [Chainlink](https://chain.link) decentralized oracle network.
 The oracle contract represents a single oracle, whose publicFacet can be published for people to query.

+(See the [Chainlink integration details](#chainlink-integration) for instructions on how to use Chainlink specifically with this Dapp.)

 ## Demo